janmaterne/kolibri/README.md

 ## Roadmap

-KoliBri is always actively working on improvements, new features and future-oriented innovations for a major release.
+KoliBri is always actively working on improvements, new features and future-oriented innovations for the latest major release.
 In parallel, a selected LTS release is maintained with regard to bug fixes.

 | Version | Release type | Release | Period | End-of-Support |
 | --: | :-: | :-: | :-: | :-: |